mitaavadhani/Retail_store_database_system/README.md

 This project implements a database management system for a retail store chain.
-It includes creation of tables, inserting values, and sql queries to manage categories, products, sales, customer information and much more.
+It includes creation of tables, inserting values, and sql queries to manage categories, products, store, customer information and much more.
 The goal of this project is to develop a reliable and efficient database management system that:
 - Replaces manual processes that are prone to errors and inefficiencies.
 - Provides real-time data processing and reporting.